wombleton/gitlaw-nz/acts/L/Legislature Act 1908.md

 ##### 4 Stay of proceedings where publication made by order of House of Representatives

-*   (1) Where any proceedings (whether civil or criminal) are commenced against any person in respect of the publication, by that person or that person's employee, by order or under the authority of the House of Representatives, of any Parliamentary paper, that person may, subject to subsections [(2)][303] and [(3)][303] of this section, produce to the Court a certificate signed by the Speaker of the House of Representatives stating that the Parliamentary paper in respect of which the proceedings are commenced was published, by that person or that person's employee, by order or under the authority of the House of Representatives.
+*   (1) Where any proceedings (whether civil or criminal) are commenced against any person in respect of the publication, by that person or that person's employee, by order or under the authority of the House of Representatives, of any Parliamentary paper, that person may, subject to subsections (2) and (3), produce to the Court a certificate signed by the Speaker of the House of Representatives stating that the Parliamentary paper in respect of which the proceedings are commenced was published, by that person or that person's employee, by order or under the authority of the House of Representatives.

-    (2) No certificate may be produced to any Court under subsection [(1)][303] of this section unless the person seeking to produce it has given to the plaintiff or prosecutor in the proceedings, or to the plaintiff's or prosecutor's solicitor, at least 24 hours' notice of that person's intention to do so.
+    (2) No certificate may be produced to any Court under subsection (1) unless the person seeking to produce it has given to the plaintiff or prosecutor in the proceedings, or to the plaintiff's or prosecutor's solicitor, at least 24 hours' notice of that person's intention to do so.

-    (3) Every certificate produced under subsection [(1)][303] of this section shall be accompanied by an affidavit verifying the certificate.
+    (3) Every certificate produced under subsection (1) shall be accompanied by an affidavit verifying the certificate.

-    (4) Where a certificate is produced to any Court in accordance with subsections [(1) to (3)][303] of this section, the Court shall immediately stay the proceedings, and the proceedings shall be deemed to be finally determined by virtue of this section.
+    (4) Where a certificate is produced to any Court in accordance with subsections (1) to (3), the Court shall immediately stay the proceedings, and the proceedings shall be deemed to be finally determined by virtue of this section.

     Compare: 1954 No 46 s 18; Parliamentary Papers Act 1840, s 1 (UK)